mainmatter/ember-simple-auth/packages/simple-auth-devise/README.md

 Authorization: Token token="<user_token>", user_email="<user_email>"
 ```

-To use the authorizer, configure it in the global configuration object:
+To use the authorizer, configure it in the global environment object:

 ```js
 window.ENV = window.ENV || {};